carlosfrias/bootstrap-cloudshell-apigee-x/tutorial.md

     mkdir ~/.apigee-secure
     ```

-1. Use the provided credentials template file to create your credentials file in you secure credentials folder.
+2. Use the provided credentials template file to create your credentials file in you secure credentials folder.
+  Please note that the variables defined here will be used in `resources/override.yml`

     ```sh
     cp bootstrap-cloudshell-apigee-x/resources/credentials.yml.template  ~/.apigee-secure/credentials.yml
     ```

-1. Update your credentials file by replacing each `CHANGEME`.
+4. Update your credentials file by replacing each `CHANGEME`.
 Assuming you followed the naming conventions in this tutorial then you can click
    <walkthrough-editor-select-regex filePath="/home/admin_/.apigee-secure/credentials.yml" regex="CHANGEME">credentials.yml</walkthrough-editor-select-regex> to start your updates.

     ```yaml